Published February 14, 2026Updated February 25, 202613 min read

 The top digital health startups in 2026 include clinical AI companies (Abridge, Ambience), health insurance startups (Angle Health $134M, Corgi $108M), value based care startups (Strive Health $550M), and benefits navigation platforms (Navitize, patent-pending).
 Per Rock Health, $14.2 billion in digital health venture capital flowed in 2025, with mega deals ($100M+) accounting for 42% of all funding.
 Five companies broke the three-year IPO drought.

-The digital health startups landscape enters 2026 at an inflection point.
+The digital health landscape enters 2026 at an inflection point.
 According to Rock Health's 2025 year-end report, U.S. digital health companies raised $14.2 billion in venture funding—a 35% increase over 2024's $10.5 billion and the highest total since 2022.
 But the headline growth masks a deeper story: capital is concentrating into fewer, larger bets on AI-native platforms positioned as healthcare infrastructure.

 How Much Venture Capital Is Flowing Into Health Tech?